Dickson, Tennessee

 Dickson is a city in the U.S. state of Tennessee.
 Located in Dickson County.
 It is part of the Nashville metropolitan area.
 As of the 2020 census, Dickson's population was 16,058.

 History

 Dickson was named for Congressman William Dickson, as was Dickson County.
 The City started as a stop on the railroad line between Nashville and the Tennessee River.
 When Union Troops had finished the supply line during the Civil War, the area was known as Mile 42 post.

+It is disputed on what the community was known as prior to being named Dickson.
+Dr. Robert Corlew's book A History of Dickson County makes the claim that the community was named Sneedsville in honor of a railroad engineer named Sneed who helped complete the tracks under the orders of General Ulysses S. Grant.
+Various other sources also state that the city was at one point named Sneedsville.
+Other sources claim that the community was named Smeedsville rather than Sneedsville.
+One claim comes from a series of writings for the Dickson Free Press by former mayor Robert S. Clement From Mile Post 42… To City of Dickson 1980.
+In article 7 "Was it called Sneedsville or Smeedsville?"
+Clement writes about a 1867 Chancery Court decree that was brought to his attention by historian Henry Ragan that refers to the land as "Smeedsville, Dickson County, Tennessee.", and that Ragan interviewed various locals who remembered the town being named Smeedsville.
+Corlew claimed that he had found Chancery Court documents from the same year that incorporated the area as Sneedsville or Smeedsville, and that it's hard to interpret it being an "n" or an "m" due to the handwriting.

 Geography

 Dickson is located in south-central Dickson County at 36°4′17″N 87°22′28″W (36.071485, -87.374539).
 It is bordered to the east by the town of Burns.
 U.S. Route 70 passes through the north side of the city as Henslee Drive; it leads east 40 mi to Nashville and west 62 mi to Huntingdon.
 Interstate 40 passes through the Dickson city limits 5 mi south of the center of town, with access from Exit 172 (Tennessee State Route 46).
 I-40 leads east 37 mi to Nashville from Exit 172 and west 92 mi to Jackson.

 According to the United States Census Bureau, Dickson has a total area of 51.9 sqkm, of which 51.7 sqkm is land and 0.2 sqkm, or 0.41%, is water.
 The city center sits on the Tennessee Valley Divide, with the southwest side of the city draining via the East Piney River to the Piney River, then to the Duck River, and then to the Tennessee River, while the northeast side drains via Turnbull Creek or Jones Creek to the Harpeth River and thence to the Cumberland River.